Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 Usually, blue screen errors occur, when Windows encounters something that it can’t process which causes it to stop or crash.
-If you are using an AMD or ATI graphics card, some times you may encounter video TDR failure igdkmd64.sys blue screen error.
-Especially after windows 10 1809 upgrade, a number of users report PC frequently restart with BSOD VIDEO_TDR_FAILURE (bug check 0x116).
-If you are also victim of this windows 10 BSOD error, here how to fix video TDR failure nvlddmkm.sys Windows 10, 8.1 and 7.
+If you are using an AMD or ATI graphics card, sometimes you may encounter video TDR failure igdkmd64.sys blue screen error.
+Especially after the windows 10 20H2 upgrade, a number of users report PC frequently restart with BSOD VIDEO_TDR_FAILURE (bug check 0x116).
+If you are also a victim of this windows 10 BSOD error, here is how to fix video TDR failure nvlddmkm.sys Windows 10, 8.1, and 7.

 Note: Below Solutions are applicable to fix video TDR failure atikmpag.sys or nvlddmkm.sys or igdkmd64.sys depends on the Graphics card you are using.